waimea-igdaikee/300dtd-cadet-planner-website/docs/2-sprint-2-mvp.md

 ## Sprint Review

-The purpose of this sprint was to "*develop a bare-bones, working web application that provides the key functionality of the system.*" I beleive the end result of this sprint is exactly that - a site that, while rough around the edges, especially in terms of some of my [relavant implications](0-requirements.md) such as aesthetics and usability, has all the key functionality required.
+The purpose of this sprint was to "*develop a bare-bones, working web application that provides the key functionality of the system.*" I believe the end result of this sprint is exactly that - a site that, while rough around the edges, especially in terms of some of my [relevant implications](0-requirements.md) such as aesthetics and usability, has all the key functionality required.